 My work deals with the ways (colonial) histories are told, and encompasses textiles, photographs, installations and essayistic films.
 I’m interested in creating work that opens up a space for reflection, and ways of incorporating daily life into artistic practices that defy patriarchal paradigms of “art”.

 A very important reference for my work is the materiality and language of textiles, in particular textiles from the Peruvian Andes.
 To me, a weaving is like a body, and not just a two-dimensional layering of surfaces – a living body that talks about different voices, spaces and histories.
-It is with the complex weaving as main reference that I question how histories are written, to counter the views that there is a single “universal” history.
+It is with the complex weaving as main reference that I question how histories are told, to counter the views that there is a single “universal” history.

 Often a personal experience or memory triggers the historical and visual research behind my pieces.
-At the same time, decolonial practices and theories in the contexts of empowering pedagogies, healing and creative group processes are a vital source of inspiration to me.
+At the same time, anticolonial practices and theories in the contexts of empowering pedagogies, healing and creative group processes are a vital source of inspiration to me.